enjalot/wwsd/README.md

 extended as exercises.
-It would be impossible to touch everything that we could find [interesting in web mapping](https://hi.stamen.com/an-ode-to-d3-js-projections-9d6477d6da0b#.1hr10rltk), so the hope is that after going through these three acts you will feel empowered to swap in your own data and add geo contexts to your own data visualization projects!
+It would be impossible to touch everything that we could find [interesting in web mapping](https://hi.stamen.com/an-ode-to-d3-js-projections-9d6477d6da0b#.1hr10rltk), so the hope is that after going through these three acts you will feel empowered to swap in your own data and leverage [hundreds of examples](http://blockbuilder.org/search#api=geo.path) in your own data visualization projects!

 ## Tools

-TODO: video overview of tools the workshop will cover
+This workshop will cover the following Javascript libraries, by the end you will have had hands on experience with each one.
+We will see first-hand which tool is best for the job in different situations.

 * [Leaflet](http://leafletjs.com)
 * [Mapbox-gl](https://www.mapbox.com/mapbox-gl-js/examples/)